FEARS ARE EDUCATED INTO US, AND CAN, IF WE WISH, BE EDUCATED OUT.” KARL A. MENNINGER

 Last night I watched the movie CODA for the third time.
 The familial conflicts and the hurt and distrustful feelings expressed throughout cut close to the bone.
 Really close.
-Every time I watch a movie or a show like CODA I can relate and I find myself longing to step inside their world to expand my own Deaf family’s world.
-This time when I watched CODA I tried to focus more closely on the brother’s character, the actual words, and the sibling relationship.
+Every time I watch a movie or a show like CODA I can relate and I find myself longing to step inside their world to expand my own family’s world.
+This time when I watched CODA I tried to focus more closely on the brother’s character, the actual words, and the sibling rivalry and the overall relationship.

-When I became a mother to a Deaf baby I was automatically thrust into a no win situation.
+When I became a mother to a deaf baby I was automatically thrust into a no win situation.
 Damned if I do ____.
 Damned if I don’t ____.
 It’s been a horror show, quite frankly.
-FUCK THIS. 🖕🏼✌🏼⚕️The politics in my circle are ridiculous.
-I feel confident that I made solid decisions based on our family’s circumstances and the professional support and information I had at the time.
+AND I SAY FUCK THIS. 🖕🏼✌🏼⚕️The politics in the Deaf Elite circle (and this includes the Cued Speech community) are FEARSOME and FEARFUL and FIERCE.
+It is awful to be thrown into a culture war that I have no interest in.
+The truth is that I feel very confident that I made SOLID decisions based on our family’s circumstances and the support and information I had at the time.
 The ONLY decision I now regret is the cochlear implantation at such a young age.
-It wasn’t necessary and I sincerely wish I would have been counseled to take more time to consider the cochlear implantation when my baby was not even three years old.
-I needed much more counseling and personal experience before making that decision and I do regret that I didn’t have enough those things BUT looking back the professional recommendations and a pervasive AUDIST world that overvalues hearing heavily weighed against me and my baby on that one decision.
+It wasn’t necessary and I sincerely wish I would have been counseled to take more time to consider the cochlear implantation when my deaf baby was not even three years old.
+We could have been supported to commit fully to learning how to communicate more effectively and inclusively as a FAMILY.
+I needed much more counseling and personal experience before making that decision and I do regret that I didn’t have enough of those BUT looking back the professional recommendations and a PERVASIVE AUDIST world that overvalues hearing privelege heavily weighed against me and my deaf baby on that one decision.
 I can say now that at the time it really seemed like a no brainer.
-Now I know different.
-I can also say that my child who is now a Deaf adult has assured me and even thanked me for giving them all of the opportunities I could, including the cochlear implants (which I’ve had to fight medicaid like a mother for recently).
+Now I know much more through my OWN lived experience.
+I can also say that my child who is now a young adult has assured me and even thanked me for giving them all of the opportunities I could, including the cochlear implants (which I’ve had to fight medicaid like a laywer/mom for recently).
 All of that said, I wish now is that I would have waited on the implant.
 Waited until there was more information about my child’s development.
-I wish I would have trusted my own instinct to just stay the course and keep learning and using ASL and Cued Speech and written words and and and and.
+I wish I would have trusted my own instinct to just stay the course and keep learning and using English and ASL and Cued Speech and written words and and and and.

 Much gratitude to a sweet and spiritual man named Larry who sensed my pain and stopped to pray for me right as I was photographing this tree.
 I loved that.
 A perfect stranger stopping to focus his prayers on me.
-Now I off to daycation by myself before I head back home to my youngest and my husband who I love dearly.
-I have a beautiful fractured little family.
+Now I am off to daycation by myself before I head back home to my youngest and my husband who I love dearly.
+I have a beautiful fractured but loveable little family.

-In Peace 1m3s ✌🏼⚕️Revolution.
+In Peace (1M3s)✌🏼⚕️Revolution.